fossasia/susi_linux/README.md

 - Google TTS and STT services are used as default services but if the internet fails, a switch to offline services PocketSphinx (STT) and Flite (TTS) is made automatically

-## Setting up and configuring Susi on Linux / RaspberryPi

-See the documentation at [SUSI Installer](https://github.com/fossasia/susi_installer).

-## Run SUSI Linux for development purposes
+### Run SUSI Linux for development purposes

-This section is intended for developer.

-SUSI Linux application is run automatically by `systemd`.
-The main component is run as _ss-susi-linux.service_.
+If installed via the SUSI Installer, systemd unit files are installed:
+- `ss-susi-linux.service` for the user bus, use as user with `systemctl --user start/enable ss-susi-linux`
+- `ss-susi-linux@.service` for the system bus, use as `root` user to start a job for a specific user, independent from whether the user is logged in or not: `sudo systemctl start/enable ss-susi-linux@USER`

 By default, it is ran in _production_ mode, where log messages are limited to _error_ and _warning_ only.
 In development, you may want to see more logs, to help debugging.
 You can switch it to "verbose" mode by 2 ways:

 1. Run it manually